Yevhwnii/mern-location-sharing/README.md

 # mern-location-sharing

-This is an app developed by me, in order to utilize knowledge I got from course I took lately.
+This is an app developed by me, in order to utilize knowledge I got from courses I took lately.
 (https://github.com/Yevhwnii/nodejs-restapi-course and https://github.com/Yevhwnii/BurgerCreator)

 This is MERN stack applicaiton for sharing location where you have been.
 It is quite simple but served me as a playground for achieved skills.